picocomputer/picocomputer.github.io/docs/source/api.rst

 RIA_A and RIA_X will both always be updated to assist with CC65's integer promotion requirements.
 RIA_SREG is only updated for 32-bit returns.
 RIA_ERRNO is only updated if there is an error.

 Some operations return data on the stack.
 You must pull the entire stack before the next call.
 Or, the next function you call must understand the stack.
-For example, it is possible to chain read_() and write_() to copy a file without using any RAM or VRAM.
+For example, it is possible to chain read_() and write_() to copy a file without using any RAM or XRAM.

 2.1.
 Short Stacking
 -------------------